 Here’s how the process works:

 In addition to our One-Stop Scholarships, we also have scholarships with outside selection processes.
-These opportunities will not be identified by the One-Stop Scholarship Application, and you must contact each scholarship committee or guidance office individually to inquire about their application process and deadlines.
+These opportunities will not be identified by our One-Stop Scholarship Application, and you must contact each scholarship committee or guidance office individually to inquire about their application process and deadlines.

 Did you receive a scholarship from the Foundation in the past and want to report back on your college successes or tell us your story?